 How to Recognize Eating Disorders in Your Patients Over the Holidays

-During these routine check-ups and clinic visits, providers like you have a unique role in recognizing eating disorder symptoms.
-These appointments are a valuable opportunity to not only notice signs of trouble but also to provide support during what is often the most challenging time of year for those with these complex illnesses.
+When seeing patients during the holiday season (and all year long), providers like you have a unique role in recognizing eating disorder symptoms.
+Your appointments are a valuable opportunity to notice signs of trouble and provide support during what is often the most challenging time of year for those with these illnesses.

 Warning Signs of Eating Disorders

 As a provider, you can watch out for signs of eating disorders during this challenging time of year.
 Because denial and shame are common in people experiencing eating disorders, it is rare for those affected to disclose the thoughts, feelings, and behaviors they may be experiencing during their illnesses.
 Providers, therefore, should stay gentle and alert, remaining mindful of the possibility of illness in all patients.
 Eating disorders do not have one “look,” but some typical signs can indicate the presence of one.